litan/kojo-lib-scala3samples/README.md

 ## Quickstart

-Do the following to get going:
+Do the following (assuming you have `sbt` installed) to get going:
 - `sbt run`
-- This will give you a list of examples that you can run.
+- This will build everything and give you a list of examples that you can run.
 Select the one that you want to check out!

 Then take a look at the code for some of the samples (listed below)...